 If I plead guilty to a photo radar offence notice/ticket, will I receive demerits against my driver’s license?

 There are no demerit points associated to any automated enforcement tickets if you plead guilty, as they are issued to the registered owner of the vehicle and not a specific person as the driver.

 I received an offence notice/ticket in the mail, but someone else was driving.
 Can you send the offence notice/ticket to the individual that was driving?

 No. Provincial legislation requires the offence notice to be issued to the registered owner of the licence plate on the violating vehicle.
-The registered owner is therefore the person summonsed and is responsible for responding to the offence notice by the date noted on the summons.
+The registered owner is therefore the person summoned and is responsible for responding to the offence notice by the date noted on the violation ticket.

 Once a ticket is issued to the registered owner it becomes a Provincial Court matter.
-Options are listed on the offence notice as to how you may address or contest the offence notice/ticket.
+Options are listed on the violation ticket portion of the document as to how you may address or contest the offence notice/ticket.

 Does someone review the photographs before motorists are ticketed?

 Yes.
 Trained and qualified provincially appointed peace officers review every image to verify that the vehicle is in violation and that the vehicle information is correct.
 Tickets are mailed to registered owners where it is clear the vehicle committed a speed or red-light infraction.

 There is a vehicle travelling the opposite direction in the photograph; how can you be sure it was my vehicle that was speeding?